 For those with joint issues, moving up and down stairs multiple times a day can be taxing.

-When your bedroom is on the first floor you can continue your life and not have to worry about the physical toll of moving up and down stairs.
+When your bedroom is on the first floor, you can continue your life and not have to worry about the physical toll of moving up and down stairs.
 It’ll also relieve any stress points between a couple where one can still move up and down stairs and the other can’t.
 Plus, you can build your dream bedroom to the exact specifications you want.

 With your new bedroom downstairs, the upstairs bedrooms can now be used for caregivers and guests, including children and grandchildren.

 In the past, home additions often looked out of place and not aesthetically cohesive with the rest of the home.
 Not anymore.
-With an experienced home contractor, your home addition will fit right in with the rest of your home
+With an experienced home contractor, your home addition will fit right in with the rest of your home.

 For homeowners who are in wheelchairs, having an open floor plan allows you to move around more easily.
-While narrow hallways and separated living areas create obstacles for everyday living, open floor plans allow for ease of movement.
+While narrow hallways and separate living areas create obstacles for everyday living, open floor plans allow for ease of movement.

 Open floor plans are also perfect for hosting large family gatherings, as they allow for a large open space for entertaining.
 As you grow older and family gatherings become more and more valuable, these spaces give you a place to enjoy these cherished moments.